-<Insert “Figure 4_Plaque Wide.jpg” here>
+<Insert “Figure 6.
+4 Plaque Wide.jpg” here>

-<Insert “Figure 5_Plaque Close.jpg” here>
+<Insert “Figure 6.5 Plaque Close.jpg” here>

-Figures 4 and 5.
+Figures 6.4 and 6.5.
 Participants looking at the plaque commemorating civilian loss of life with close-up of Leaches lost in the Blitz.
 Looking for Archie, May 2022.
 Photographs by Charlotte Crofts.

-It is useful to turn to Aston’s concept of “emplaced interaction” here, which is a useful paradigm with which to move beyond the mind/body relationship of “embodiment”, reinserting us back into the physical world around us, and “bringing our bodies and minds into direct interplay with the wider environment”.
+It is useful to turn to Aston’s concept of “emplaced interaction” here, which is a useful paradigm with which to move beyond the mind/body relationship of “embodiment”, reinserting us back into the physical world around us, and “bringing our bodies and minds into direct interplay with the wider environment.”
 Aston’s argument for a new way of working with interactive documentary could equally apply to how we might think about screen tourism and affective landscapes in the digital age.
-As Aston suggests, it is becoming increasingly important to return to the physical, “to make us feel ‘alive’ through maintaining some direct physical contact with our fellow humans and with the world at large”.
+As Aston suggests, it is becoming increasingly important to return to the physical, “to make us feel ‘alive’ through maintaining some direct physical contact with our fellow humans and with the world at large.”
 In Looking for Archie, this “emplaced interaction” with the physical memorial and the specific example of Grant’s personal loss enables us to grasp the enormity of the lasting legacy of the Blitz on Bristol as a whole, resonating with contemporary historical events in deepening our understanding of the horrors of war and their impact on civilian populations.